dvsa/cvs-svc-test-number/README.md

 #### Security

-Please install and run the following securiy programs as part of your testing process:
+Please install and run the following security programs as part of your testing process:

 https://github.com/awslabs/git-secrets